|

 However, this page is only about the Congo Basin as a beautiful place in the world, its Mbuti pygmies and the affects of climate changes upon all this diversity in humankinds, animal species and plant species.

 Therefore, the country struggles to recover from both the horrible past and the ongoing war and to restore peace and save the treasures of the nature.
-Read about politics in the Democratic Republic of Congo (DRC) here.
+Read about the political scene in the Democratic Republic of Congo (DRC) at the link above.

 People of the DRC are form many identities based of different tribes and they have rich traditional cultures, arts and customs.
 Among them, the Songye people were one of many human entities on the Congo River Basin.